 It is the Group's policy to require students to pay all their tuition and other incidental fees before they can get their report cards and other credentials.
-In addition, receivable balances are monitored on an ongoing basis with the result that the Group's exposure to bad debts is not significant.
+In addition, receivables are monitored on an ongoing basis thus minimizing the Group's exposure to bad debts.